Kansas City Royals minor league players: Chandler Champlain

 Chandler Jay Champlain (born July 23, 1999) is an American professional baseball pitcher for the Kansas City Royals.

 Champlain attended Santa Margarita Catholic High School in Rancho Santa Margarita, California.
 The Los Angeles Angels selected Champlain in the 38th round of the 2019 MLB draft, but he did not sign a contract with the Angels.
 He enrolled at the University of Southern California (USC) and played college baseball for the USC Trojans.

 The New York Yankees selected Champlain in the ninth round of the 2021 MLB draft.
 On July 27, 2022, the Yankees traded Champlain, T. J. Sikkema, and Beck Way to the Kansas City Royals for Andrew Benintendi.

-Champlain's father, Jay, played for USC's football team as a wide receiver, and his mother Robyn, is a former competitive downhill skier.
+Champlain's father, Jay, played for USC's football team as a wide receiver.
+His mother, Robyn, is a former competitive downhill skier.

-Austin Cox

-Austin Cox (born March 28, 1997) is an American professional baseball pitcher in the Kansas City Royals organization.

-Cox attended First Presbyterian Day School in Macon, Georgia, where he played baseball and football.
-For his high school career, he went 15–6 with a 2.19 ERA.
-Undrafted in the 2015 Major League Baseball draft, he fulfilled his commitment to play college baseball at Mercer University.